Co-designing smart health technologies with patients and publics: a meta-narrative review

 Marina Englesakis, MLIS

-This study will follow a meta-narrative review approach.
-Meta-narrative review is often used where a topic crosses many different disciplines or research traditions.
-By synthesizing, comparing, and contrasting findings from different research traditions, an overarching narrative can then be developed which illuminates the topic from a variety of perspectives.
+This review will take a meta-narrative approach.
+Meta-narrative review is rooted in a constructivist philosophy of science and aims to clarify a topic which crosses many different research traditions.
+By comparing how different research traditions have approached the topic over time (e.g. research questions, study designs), an overarching narrative can be developed which illuminates the topic from a variety of perspectives.

-By illuminating how co-design is deployed in health system improvement and innovation, this study will identify opportunities and challenges associated with co-design, and in particular, will enable health care decision-makers and patients alike to make more informed choices about when and how patients, caregivers, and publics should be involved in co-design projects.
+By clarifying how co-design is variously conceptualized and implemented, this study will identify the opportunities and limits of co-design, and in particular, will enable designers, health care decision-makers, and patients alike to make more informed choices about when and how patients, caregivers, and publics should be involved in co-design projects.

-This project is currently in the search stage.
+This project is currently in the synthesis stage.

-If you have any sources which you feel would be relevant to the review, or if you know any colleagues who do, please feel free to contact me at: firstname.lastname@example.org.
+If you have any questions or suggestions with respect to this project, please feel free to contact me at: firstname.lastname@example.org.